stuffmc/InAppSettingsKit/README.md

 # Sample application

-InAppSettingsKit contains an Xcode sample application, that demonstrates all of it's extensive features.
-Both for a push and modal view controller.
+InAppSettingsKit contains 2 Xcode sample applications.
+One original, in UIKit, that demonstrates all of it's extensive features, and another one in SwiftUI, more simple.
+Both do a push and modal view controller.
 To run the sample application:

 1. From the project root folder, open `InAppSettingsKit.xcworkspace` in Xcode.
-2. Change the scheme to `Sample App` (Product > Scheme > Sample App).
+2. Change the scheme to `Sample App` (Product > Scheme > Sample App), or `SwiftUI Sample App`.
-3. Select a destination, like an iPhone Simulator.
+3. Select a destination, like an iPhone Simulator (or simply start the SwiftUIPreview in `App.swift`)
 4. To build and run the application, choose Product > Run, or click the Run button in the Xcode toolbar.